Growing Hops in Florida for Homebrewed Beer

 Growing Hops in Florida Is a Little Tricky

 I tried growing hops on four separate occasions before being successful.
 Each time, I tried different things to attempt to have a successful growing season.
-I learned a little bit each time, and with some help from a Burt's Hops here in Florida, I was able to get hops to grow and even produce some cones on the first year before Hurricane Irma knocked them down and even broke some of the bines at the base.
-Luckily, hops are very hardy, once established, and they should come back next year.
+I learned a little bit each time, and with some help from a Burt's Hops here in Florida, I was able to get hops to grow and even produce some cones in the first year before Hurricane Irma knocked them down and even broke some of the bines at the base.
+Luckily, hops are very hardy, once established, and they should come back each year.
 There were a few key problems to address, specific to Florida, to be successful here: drainage, soil, heat, and sun.
 There will also be a section at the end with some additional pointers for growing.

-Drainage: The BIGGEST Problem When Growing Hops in Florida
+Drainage: The Biggest Problem When Growing Hops in Florida

-The first successful planting was a couple Cascade rhizomes in 2 large 10-gallon plastic planters.
+The first successful planting was a couple of Cascade rhizomes in 2 large 10-gallon plastic planters.
 Afterwards, I found some felt pots that drain from all portions of the pot.
-I bought the 5 gallon size, but I recommend getting the .
-The 5 gallon will work for first year hops, but they will benefit from larger bags after that.
-This allows you to apply lots and lots of water, making sure all the hop is watered, but drain very quickly, preventing the rot in ground problem I was having.
+I bought the 5-gallon size, but I recommend getting the .
+The 5-gallon will work for first-year hops, but they will benefit from larger bags after that.
+This allows you to apply lots and lots of water, making sure all the hop is watered, but the pots drain very quickly, preventing the rot in ground problem I was having.
 They also prevent the root system from getting too large.
 7- or 10-gallon

 It gets very hot in Florida.
 The sand gets very hot as well.
 Hops are normally found up in the Northwest, where it is usually much cooler, but still humid.
 If you can find a lighter colored pot, that will help keep the root system cooler.
 If you can time your watering, a nice drink in the heat of the day would help.
 Mulching with pine straw or wood chips around your hop plant to retain moisture and reduce heat gain from the sun will help, too.

 Use good line to cordage them up.

-I tried sisal twine, which caused a number of lines to fail during hurricane Irma.
+I tried sisal twine, which caused a number of lines to fail during Hurricane Irma.
 I re-strung them up with paracord, but jute might be good enough.

-Make sure the lines are tight
+Make sure the lines are tight.

 I was recommended Cascade, which is good news for IPA lovers.
 Burt's has a few varieties similar to Cascade that have grown well.
-The Neomexicanus varieties are also very hardy, and available at Great Lakes Hops.
-I had some success with Vanguard, Horizon, Crystal, Glacier and Magnum too.
+The Neomexicanus varieties are also very hardy and available at Great Lakes Hops.
+I had some success with Vanguard, Horizon, Crystal, Glacier and Magnum, too.

-Generally, my first year hops plants did not give me cones.
-I was able to harvest a very small amount from one of my two cascade plants and a small amount from my crystal hops plant.
+Generally, my first-year hops plants did not give me cones.
+I was able to harvest a very small amount from one of my two Cascade plants and a small amount from my Crystal Hops plant.
 Both cones were small size and were not enough to brew beer solely on home-grown Florida hops.
 The cones that I did harvest were small in size as well, though the smell of the lupulin was wonderful.
 Hops that are started from rhizome cuttings will be even less likely to produce cones the first year.
 Crowns are established plants and will be more likely to produce a harvest, though likely not as much as subsequent years.
-Great Lakes hops comes through again here, selling complete crowns as opposed to rhizome, and for not much more.
+Great Lakes Hops comes through again here, selling complete crowns as opposed to rhizome, and for not much more.

-UF is doing further research
+UF is doing further research.